Paris Metro Line 10: Train sets

 Line 10 has always been unique in regards to its train sets.
 Before World War II, it was circulated by Sprague-Thomson model trainsets of only two cars, as passenger traffic was very light.
-Until 1976, old Spragues circulated the line with four cars each (two motor cars with four motors).
+Until 1976, old Spragues circulated the line with four cars each (two motor cars with four motors), and since April 1975 it operated "second hand" trains that first entered service on other lines of the Metro.
+Line 10 began operating brand new MF 19 trains, which debuted on the line in October 2025.